Identifying the latent space geometry of network models through analysis of curvature: Additional details on the bootstrap procedure

+\end{prop} This result allows us to construct confidence intervals for $\theta$.
 Having described the sub-sampling method from \cite{Politis}, we now return to our original problem and show how to apply this method to our problem.
 The parameter interest $\theta$ is the eigenvalue $\lambda_{k^\star}(W)$.
 To study this, we will show how to use the \cite{Politis} method to sub-sample the distance matrix $D$.
 Using this sub-sampled distance matrix, we can then compute sub-sampled matrices $W_\kappa$ and compute their eigenvalues, since $W_\kappa$ is just a simple transformation of $D$.

 The data in our problem is the adjacency matrix $G$.
-More concretely, it is the adjacency matrix for the subgraph with nodes $\bigcup_{k =1}^K C_i$, the union of all $K$ cliques.
+More concretely, it is the adjacency matrix for the subgraph with nodes $\bigcup_{k =1}^K C_i(\ell)$, the union of all $K$ cliques.
 We fix some sub-sample rate $m$.
-In Section~\ref{sec: bootstrapping}, we describe how to do this.
 With the sub-sample rate, we then want to re-sample the entries of $D$.
 To do this, we will focus on how to do this for the $(k,k')$ entry of $D$.
 This process is repeated for all the entries of $D$.
-Let $\tilde G_{k,k'}$ denote the adjacency matrix corresponding to the sub-graph induced by the nodes in $C_k \cup C_{k'}.$ For example, if $\ell = 3$, then a potential $\tilde Y_{k,k'}$ might take the form
+Let $\tilde G_{k,k'}$ denote the adjacency matrix corresponding to the sub-graph induced by the nodes in $C_k(\ell) \cup C_{k'}(\ell).$ For example, if $\ell = 3$, then a potential $\tilde Y_{k,k'}$ might take the form

 This indicates that the first node in $C_k$ connects to the first node in $C_{k,k'}$ but not to the second or third nodes in $C_{k'}.$ We then sample two sets of integers of length $m$, denoted by $I_k$ and $I_{k'}$, independently and uniformly from $\{1, \dotsc, \ell\}$, without replacement.
 These indices will be the re-sampled nodes.
 We then compute